Growth marketing and lead generation are two different marketing strategies.

-Below is a list of some of our favorite growth marketing tools right now.
+Below is a list of some of our favorite growth marketing tools.

-1. Zapier – Zapier is a web automation tool that allows you to connect various online services to automate tasks for a variety of platforms.
+1. Zapier – Zapier is a web automation tool that allows you to connect various online services to automate tasks for various platforms.

 2. ManyChat – ManyChat is a chatbot platform that allows you to create and manage chatbots for your Facebook page.
 You can use ManyChat to send automated messages to your followers, collect leads, and sell products and services.

-3. Monday.com – Monday.com is a task management tool that allows for collaboration between team members.
+3. Monday.com – Monday.com is a task management tool allowing team members to collaborate.
 It is a great tool for managing projects and for tracking progress.

-4. Hootsuite – Hootsuite is a social media management tool that allows users to track all of their social media accounts in one place.
+4. Hootsuite – Hootsuite is a social media management tool allowing users to track all their social media accounts in one place.
 It also provides users with analytics to help them track the success of their social media campaigns.